 Our advice: Go big.
 For example, does the question involve an issue of fairness?
 Is it about obligations or what we might owe or not owe to others?
 Are fundamental rights being violated?
 These issues are woven into the facts of the questions.
 Try to tease them out as your team talks them over.

 Slam Prep 101: Resources on Ethics

 The Internet has opened up unparalleled opportunities to learn about anything and everything.
 The number of resources relating to philosophy is overwhelming.
 But are these resources trustworthy and reliable?
 This is a big ethical question in itself.

 We are constantly looking for resources that could be helpful to Slammers.
-Here are two we highly recommend:
+Here is one we highly recommend:

 It is the go-to introductory resource for anyone interested in ethics and philosophy.
 What did we do before it existed?
 Did we really exist?

 In launching the Slam, A2Ethics wanted to design an event that would strengthen and expand our ideas of civic discussion and engagement.

 Yes, we know all about the polarization in our communities.
 We know there are enclaves and islands where people of like minds wall themselves off from other perspectives.
 Still, we hoped that our event--because it was about ethics and not politics, because it didn't include the elements of debate, and because it involved dinner together in a small and intimate setting--would avoid partisan bickering.

 We wanted to create a friendly space where people could discuss compelling issues, disagree and still come out of it all with good feelings, a philosopher refrigerator magnet and possibly even the Philosopher's Hat or the Golden Sandal.

 Have we been successful?
 We don't really know.
 But the question has intrigued us enough that we have barnacled ourselves onto the coral reef of Civil Politics.org, a group directed by Professor Ravi Iyer and Professor Jonathan Haidt.